-Apple co-founder protests Facebook by shutting down account
+Apple co-founder closing Facebook account in privacy crisis

 - Buying a home as an unmarried couple?
 Take 3 steps

+In an interview late Monday in Philadelphia with The Associated Press, Wozniak said he had been thinking for a while of deleting his account and made the move after several of his trusted friends deleted their Facebook accounts last week.

+It’s “a big hypocrisy not respecting my privacy when (Facebook CEO Mark) Zuckerberg buys all the houses around his and all the lots around his in Hawaii for his own privacy,” Wozniak said.
+“He knows the value of it, but he’s not looking after mine.”

-Facebook has announced technical changes intended to address privacy issues.
+A British data mining firm affiliated with Donald Trump’s Republican presidential campaign gathered personal information from 87 million Facebook users to try to influence elections.
+Facebook, based in Menlo Park, California, has announced technical changes intended to address privacy issues.

+Zuckerberg has apologized, and Facebook’s No. 2 executive, Sheryl Sandberg, has said she’s sorry the company let so many people down.

+Zuckerberg will testify on Capitol Hill on Tuesday and Wednesday about the company’s ongoing data privacy scandal and how it failed to guard against other abuses of its service.